sws2apps/sws2apps-docs/organized/docs/how-to-use/ministry/ministry-timer.md

 Now, once you've added all your regular Bible studies into the list, it's easy to add them to your report after the study has been conducted.
 To do this:

 1. Open the "Individual Bible studies" dropdown menu.
 2. Click on the Bible study name(s).
-They are added to your report's total studies count atomatically.
+They are added to your report's total studies count automatically.
 3. To remove such study from the report, either click on the cross icon on the corresponding study badge, or open the individual Bible studies list and uncheck any study by clicking on it once again.

 ![Select Bible studies](./img/select-studies.gif)